jacquetpi/cpu-staker/README.md

 # CPU staker

+Force the current workload of the OS to be consolidated on the smallest count of CPUs possible (instead of being spread).
-Force workload consolidation of CPU (fully use core0 before using core1, and so on)
+We fully use CPU0 before using CPU1 and so on.

 ## Features

-Use disabling facilities of linux
+Use core disabling facilities of linux
 Intended to be use in a VM!
 No SMT consideration here

 ## Usage